Epixu/pot_t/README.md

 C++23 type-safe power-of-two unsigned integers for your compression needs.
 Includes two types:
  - `Langulus::potnz_t`: a non-zero unsigned power-of-two integer.
 Slightly faster on expansion, but slower on compression.
 Useful if you plan on interacting with built-in integers.
  - `Langulus::pot_t`: a zeroable unsigned power-of-two integer.
 Slightly faster on compression, but slower on expansion.
 Useful if you plan on interacting with other pot_t.

 -----------------

-- ✅ Always inlined
+✅ Always inlined<br>
-- ✅ No side effects (when compiled with G++/Clang)
+✅ No side effects (when compiled with G++/Clang)<br>
-- ✅ Type-safe
+✅ Type-safe<br>
-- ✅ Supports constexpr
+✅ Supports constexpr<br>
-- ✅ Behaves like a built-in integer - will never default-initialize to 0
+✅ Behaves like a built-in integer - will never default-initialize to 0<br>
-- ✅ Will throw on arithmetic error/bad initialization when `LANGULUS_OPTION_SAFE_MODE` is defined
+✅ Will throw on arithmetic error/bad initialization when `LANGULUS_OPTION_SAFE_MODE` is defined

 -----------------

 ### Download the library directly from cmake, and link it:
 ```cmake
 include(FetchContent)